Republicans hope to avert shutdown, enter the week unclear on details

 "The bottom line was that we hope to get approps done by Friday and are making progress," a lawmaker told CNN.
 "We will whip the bill next week and, if possible, vote on Friday."

-Another Republican said they were still confident there wouldn't be a government shutdown, but added "t's always a possibility when you are dealing with a very raucous caucus."
+Another Republican said they were still confident there wouldn't be a government shutdown, but added "it's always a possibility when you are dealing with a very raucous caucus."

 House leaders ran the call while Energy and Commerce Chairman Greg Walden of Oregon, a key player in the health care talks, and Appropriations Chairman Rodney Frelinghuysen of New Jersey chimed in to brief the conference on their respective issues.